Financial Aid

 When Do You Apply?

-Students may begin applying for financial aid as early as December for the subsequent academic year.
+Students may begin applying for financial aid by completing the FAFSA (Free Application for Federal Student Aid) as early as October for the subsequent academic year.
 The Office of Financial Aid will begin reviewing and processing applications for the academic year in the preceding spring and summer.
 Look for notifications via your SBCC Email.
 Once your financial aid application is complete, you will receive an aid offer based on your eligibility.
 All financial aid applications are reviewed on a “first-come, first-served” basis.
-So it is important that you apply early.
+So, it is important that you apply early.
 The earlier you apply, the sooner you will know how much money you are eligible to receive.
 Your financial aid application must be complete and you must have received an aid offer to use any assistance to cover your tuition and fee charges.

 There are various financial aid deadlines throughout the year that a student is expected to meet.
 Check the Financial Aid website for a complete listing of these deadlines.